bvbohnen/X3_Customizer/Documentation.md

     Requires: 3.08 Sector Management.xml

-      If the number of randomized tuning creates at gamestart should be de-randomized into a standard number of tunings.
+      Set the number of randomized tuning creates at gamestart to be de-randomized into a standard number of tunings.
       Note: vanilla has 2-5 average tunings per crate, 8 crates total.
       Default args here reach this average, biasing toward engine tunings.